issueapp/spring/issues/spread/data/story-two.md

 ---

 A casual morning brunch is one of the easiest and most flexible ways to entertain.
-Our menu keeps things simple with a back-to-basics cupcake recipe topped with delicious PHILIDELPHIA cream cheese icing and specialty roast coffee (or hot chocolate for the kids).
+Our menu keeps things simple with a back-to-basics cupcake recipe topped with delicious PHILADELPHIA cream cheese icing and specialty roast coffee (or hot chocolate for the kids).